 The heart and the mind are linked in scripture.
 While the heart and mind are distinct and different, for the spiritual man, they are very close and linked.
 Therefore, to a large degree our internal thoughts in our mind/heart will manifest itself in our external actions, such as our speech – “out of the abundance of the heart the mouth speaketh” (Matt.
 12:34).
 However, our thought life does not just manifest itself in our speech, but it manifests in all the actions of our life.
 I think we could honestly say that every sinful external action we commit begins with a sinful internal thought.
 Therefore, if we are going to live a godly life, this must begin with a godly thought process.

 It is true that while we are awake, we are essentially always thinking about something.
 We cannot ever clear our mind completely and just not think for more than just a few minutes.
 We are always thinking, so the question then becomes what are we thinking about?
 What consumes our thoughts?
 Therefore, we have to make a committed choice to think about good things instead of bad, vain, or unprofitable things.
 We have to learn to “bring every thought into captivity” to honor God with our thoughts. ”Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ;” (2 Corinthians 10:5) Our mind is prone to drift to things of this world – “imaginations” and “high things that exalt themselves against the knowledge of God”.
 For the child of God, part of our spiritual warfare is controlling our thoughts, mortifying bad thoughts and bringing them into captivity unto the obedience of Christ.
-We have to purposefully put away evil imaginations and vain, idolatrous thoughts and choose to focus on godly thoughts.
+The phrase “bringing into captivity” gives the word picture of corralling wild horses.
+We can’t perfectly prevent bad thoughts from coming into our minds, but we can “corral” and control those imaginations to where they don’t run wild and cause destruction in our minds.
+We have to purposefully corral and then put away evil imaginations and vain, idolatrous thoughts and choose to focus on godly thoughts.
 We have to “bring every thought into captivity” and honor the Lord.

 We need to honestly evaluate what we are filling our mind and thoughts with.
 Are our thoughts consumed with the things of this world?
 Consumed with news, politics, entertainment, sports, or in our current time, the supposed breaking news about the corona virus?
 Do I fill my thoughts with vain things from scrolling through social media, listening to talk shows, watching ungodly television shows, or a multitude of other bad influences on our thought process?
 An honest inventory of what we consume and let into our minds and thoughts should emphasize how purposeful we have to be to bring every thought into captivity.
 I am sad to say most evenings my natural tendency is to rather watch television for a few hours each night instead of studying my Bible during that time.
 Is that a good consumption and influence upon my mind and thoughts?
 There’s certainly nothing wrong with a brief, relaxing respite of watching television from time to time, but that should not be the main influence upon our thoughts during the day.
 Instead, we need to be reading God’s word or other godly influences or devotionals and “meditating” upon the word of God.